 Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.12 Risk cause Work procedures/process inadvertently create the capacity for fraud and waste to occur.
-Internal Controls requiring more time, effort or cost than the risk being managed.
-Mangers failing to follow procedures and keep systems updated with accurate information Risk event Persons exploiting opportunities to commit fraud Waste and errors Changing risk landscape associated with remote working solutions.
-Risk effect Waste and loss Risks over managed with risk controls costing more than the potential loss being managed.
-Increased opportunity for fraud or financial loss has direct impact on management information.
-Has adverse effect on service performance Chief Executive, Executive Director Children, Young People and Partnerships, Executive Director Place, Director Place, Director Placel and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships 1.
-Services have been prompted to consider fraud and waste within Service Risk Registers.
-2. Risk Management Guide provides direction on the need to balance time, effort and cost against benefit of risk controls.
-3. Internal Audit examine internal control arrangements based largely on the risk registers.
-4. Whistleblowing Policy (subject to review) 5.
+Internal Controls requiring more time, effort or cost than the Director Children, Services have been prompted to consider fraud and waste within Service Risk Registers.
+Risk Management Guide provides direction on the need to balance time, effort and cost against benefit of risk controls.
+2 3 >

+1 Ì risk being managed. and Partnerships, Mangers failing to follow procedures and keep systems Executive on the risk registers. updated with accurate information Director Place, 4.
+Whistleblowing Policy (subject to review) Director Health 5.
 Internal and external assurance.
-6. E-learning for staff to complete mandatory training for fraud awareness.
-7. Implemented changes to business processes and procedures to maintain and enhance internal control.
-8. Bi-annual updates to Audit committee on progress with recommendations noted in the annual governance statement.
-9. Continue remind staff of secondary employment/outside interests and gifts & hospitality 10.
-Digital induction for all new employees (with service exceptions), including legal, HR, procurement, health and safety.
-Control at entry to organisation.
-11. Management Development Programme, delivered in partnership with Edinburgh College, provides reinforcement of organisational regulatory obligations.
+Risk event and Social Care, 6.
+E-learning for staff to complete mandatory training for fraud Persons exploiting opportunities to commit fraud Head of Adult and awareness.
+Waste and errors Social Care; 7.
+Implemented changes to business processes and procedures to Changing risk landscape associated with remote working Chief Officer maintain and enhance internal control. solutions.
+Corporate 8.
+Bi-annual updates to Audit committee on progress with Solutions; recommendations noted in the annual governance statement.
+Risk effect Chief Finance Continue remind staff of secondary employment/outside interests Waste and loss Officer, Chief and gifts & hospitality Risks over managed with risk controls costing more than Officer Place, 10.
+Digital induction for all new employees (with service exceptions), the potential loss being managed.
+Chief Operating including legal, HR, procurement, health and safety.
+Control at entry to Officer Education, organisation.
+Increased opportunity for fraud or financial loss has direct Chief Officer 11.
+Management Development Programme, delivered in partnership impact on management information.
+Has adverse effect on Young People with Edinburgh College, provides reinforcement of organisational service performance and Partnerships regulatory obligations.
 12. The Integrity Group continues to meet to improve the Council's resilience to fraud, corruption, theft and crime (including cybercrime), maintaining proper risk management, governance and internal control processes and systems to ensure probity in systems and operations, and mitigation of risks, including the prevention, detection and resolution of fraud and irregularities.
 Management is also responsible for checking that the arrangements and controls are operating effectively and obtaining assurances from internal compliance, risk, inspection, quality, and control functions.
-2 3
+1 • • ,/

-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.12.0 4] Q4 Q3 22/23: Review continues Q2 22/23: Review of SOC has begun with stakeholder engagement underway Chief Officer Place 31-Mar-2023
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.12.0 4 Review of Serious Organised Crime (SOC) group Q1 2023/24: Developing SOC Strategy, to include Insider Threat checklist Q3 22/23: Review continues Q2 22/23: Review of SOC has begun with stakeholder engagement underway Chief Officer Place 31-Mar-2024